layer-3-communications/diviner/README.md

-# diviner
+# Diviner

 ### Summary
-This repository contains
+This repository formats logs that have not been publicly documented.
-A grab bag for decoding logs whose formats are completely undocumented.

 ### Use Cases
 SSH